Master of Engineering: France

 In France, there are two distinct kinds of Master of Engineering: a master's degree taught in a university and an engineer degree, Diplôme d'Ingénieur, taught in engineering schools, which is a parallel education system of the university, named Grande école.
 Master of Engineering and an engineer's degree are both equal in terms of level of education, and generally lead to the same positions.
 The engineer's title in France is strictly protected and can be used only after a successful graduation from an Engineer School accredited by the state.
+Although a master's degree in engineering from a university is a degree that does not confer the right to use the title of "graduate engineer", even if the level and responsibilities of the position are identical.
 While a university's master's degree in engineering is a grade that does not give the right to use the Engineer's title, even if the position's level and responsibilities are same.
 For the same reason, a Bachelor of Engineering does not allow a graduate to be called "Engineer" or to work as an engineer.
-To work as an engineer requires 5 years of education in a university or an engineering school, and using the title of engineer requires graduation from an engineering school.
+To work as an engineer requires 5 years of education in a university or an engineering school, and using the title of "graduate engineer" requires graduation from an engineering school.